songsong945/songsong945.github.io/index.md

 title: About
 ---

-I am a third-year master student in the [Totem Database group](http://totemdb.whu.edu.cn/) of the School of Computer Science, Wuhan University.
-My supervisor is Zhiyong Peng, and I was a visiting student at RMIT supervised by [Zhifeng Bao](https://baozhifeng.net/).
+I am a Research Associate at Nanyang Technological University supervised by [Gao Cong](https://personal.ntu.edu.sg/gaocong/).
+Before that, I obtained the Master's Degree, advised by [Zhiyong Peng](http://totemdb.whu.edu.cn/), and Bachelor's Degree at Wuhan University in 2018 and 2014, respectively.
+And I was a visiting student at RMIT supervised by [Zhifeng Bao](https://baozhifeng.net/).

 You can find my CV [here](/assets/files/CV_MSS.pdf).